 4. Licenses compatibility

-In case of collective, combined or aggregated work the concept of licenses compatibility arises.
+In the case of collective, combined, or aggregated work the concept of licenses compatibility arises.

 License compatibility is a characteristic of a license according to which the code distributed under this license may be integrated into a bigger software that will be distributed under another license.